daattali/beautiful-jekyll/Datasets.md

 ---

 During my PhD, I got to experience how rare open-source datasets of fetal brain MRIs -or their derivatives- are.
 One is often left to wander around the internet and research papers in the hope of finding this limited resource.
-Here is a list of all the open-source datasets that I encountered (checked and approved):
+Here  list of all the open-source datasets that I encountered (checked and approved):

 ### Open-source datasets (last update: June 2023)